ngDevendra/books-to-read/README.md

 * [Learned Optimism: How to Change Your Mind and Your Life](https://www.amazon.in/Learned-Optimism-Change-Your-Vintage/dp/1400078393/ref=sr_1_1?ie=UTF8&qid=1534740430&sr=8-1&keywords=learned+optimism)
 * [Reflection - Swami Vivekanand]()
 * [The Greatness of Saturn]()
-* Rework by Jason Fried, David Heinemeier Hansson
+* Rework
-* Better under pressure by Justin Menkes
+* Better under pressure
-* Grit by Angela Duckworth
+* Grit
-* The hard things about hard things by Ben Horowitz
+* The hard things about hard things
-* Sapiens by Yuval noah harari
+* Sapiens
-* Tools of the titans by Tim Ferris
+* Tools of the titans
-* The trillion dollar coach by Alan Eagle, Eric Schmidt, and Jonathan Rosenberg
+* The trillion dollar coach
-* A guide to the good life by William Braxton Irvine
+* A guide to the good life
-* The subtle art of not giving a f*ck by Mark Mason
+* The subtle art of not giving a f*ck
-* Radical Candor by Kim Scott
+* Radical Candor
-* How will you measure your life by Clayton Christensen, James Allworth, and Karen Dillon
+* How will you measure your life
-* Atomic habits by James Clear
+* Atomic habits
-* Man's search for meaning by Viktor Frankl
+* Man's search for meaning
-* Skin in the game by  Nassim Nicholas Taleb
+* Skin in the game
-* Direct truth by Kapil
+* Direct truth
-* High growth handbook by Elad Gil
+* High growth handbook
 * Shoe dog by Phil Knight
-* Love sonnets by Ghalib
+* Love sonnets
-* Chariots of the gods? by Erich von Däniken
+* Chariots of the gods?
-* The fountainhead by Ayn Rand
+* The fountainhead